 In addition, we have in the past, and may in the future, be subject to legal proceedings and claims that we have infringed the patents or other intellectual property rights of third-parties.
 These claims sometimes involve patent holding companies or other adverse patent owners who have no relevant product revenue and against whom our own intellectual property rights, if any, may therefore provide little or no deterrence.
 For example, in December 2012, Internet Patents Corporation ("IPC") filed a patent infringement lawsuit against us in the Northern District of California alleging that some of our websites infringe a patent held by IPC.
 IPC is a non-practicing entity that relies on asserting its patents as its primary source of revenue.
-In addition, third-parties have asserted and may in the future assert intellectual property infringement claims against our clients, and we have agreed in certain circumstances to indemnify and defend against such claims.
-Any intellectual property-related infringement claims, whether or not meritorious and regardless of the outcome of the litigation, could result in costly litigation, could divert management resources and attention and could cause us to change our business practices.
+In addition, third-parties have asserted and may in the future assert intellectual property-related infringement claims against our clients, and we have agreed in certain circumstances to indemnify and defend against such claims.
+Any intellectual property-related infringement resources and attention and could cause us to change our business practices.
 Should we be found liable for infringement, we may be required to enter into licensing agreements, if available on acceptable terms or at all, pay substantial damages, or limit or curtail our systems and technologies.
 Moreover, we may need to redesign some of our systems and technologies to avoid future infringement liability.
 Any of the foregoing could prevent us from competing effectively and increase our costs.